2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 The cryptographic protocol at the heart of BIP47 is known by the acronym ECDH, for *Elliptic-Curve Diffie-Hellman*.
 This method is a variant of the original Diffie-Hellman key exchange.

-Introduced in 1976, Diffie-Hellman is a key agreement protocol that enables two parties, each equipped with a key pair (public and private), to agree on a common secret, even when communicating only via a public, unsecured channel.
+Introduced in 1976, the Diffie-Hellman key agreement protocol enables two parties, each equipped with a key pair (public and private), to agree on a common secret even when communicating only via a public, unsecured channel.

 ![BTC204](assets/fr/219.webp)